Jaded-Encoding-Thaumaturgy/vs-source/README.md

 Getting a vs.AudioNode and demuxing ac3 **requires** [dvdsrc2](https://github.com/jsaowji/dvdsrc2/)

+only audio offically suported yet: normal stereo 16bit lpcm or ac3

-The splits should behave just like mkvmerge chapter splits (split before the chapter, first chapter is 1)
+The .split should behave just like mkvmerge chapter splits (split before the chapter, first chapter is 1)

 So if you want the (first chapter, all other chapters after) [2].